 One highlight of the trip was Caitlin, a woman that claimed she had forgotten how to ride a bicycle, which is supposed to be impossible to do; I may not have forgotten how to ride a bike, but my aching body during this peanut ride across Iowa was a constant reminder of how amazing it is I rode a bicycle around the world.
 I don’t mean that in the egotistical way it sounds.
 I really am amazed.
 I don’t know how I did it.
 And I doubt I could do it again.
 Feeling impressed with myself is a rare feeling and a nice surprise gift from RAGBRAI.
 Equally amazing was how many times a day I thought: “I’d never imagined that person would or could ride a bike across Iowa.”

-To summarize: my favorite reward of any adventures is coming home.
+To summarize: my favorite reward for any adventures is coming home.
 My apartment has never looked so colorful.
 Of course, I have renewed appreciation for my hot showers, cold drinks, soft beds and clean clothes, but more importantly, is seeing the world from a slightly new angle, and feeling inspired to make an adventure out of every day.